Shopify/graphql-design-tutorial/TUTORIAL.md

 As much as possible let go of your baggage and start from scratch.

+*<a href="#user-content-design-around-business-domain"
-*Rule #3: Design your API around the business domain, not the implementation, user-interface, or legacy APIs.*
+id="user-content-design-around-business-domain">Rule:</a> Design your API around the business domain, not the implementation, user-interface, or legacy APIs.*

 ## Step Three: Adding Detail